-Become a Certified Administrative Professional and Microsoft Office Specialist
+Become a Certified Administrative Professional and Microsoft Office Master

-To keep up with the fast paced business world, many administrative assistants are earning their Certified Administrative Professional (CAP) and Microsoft Office Specialist (MOS) credentials.
+As the business world evolves, many administrative assistants are earning their Certified Administrative Professional (CAP) and Microsoft Office Master credentials.
 This 100% online course will help you gain the technical skills and knowledge needed to gain these valuable industry certifications.

 - The Bureau of Labor Statistics (BLS) reports that the median annual wage for administrative assistants is over $39,000.

-- According to PayScale.com, holders of the MOS certification earn an average of $54,000 per year.
-With skills in a specific domain such as legal or financial, the pay can increase to $67,000 or higher.
+- According to PayScale.com, holders of the Microsoft certification earn an average of $54,000 per year.

 Certified Administrative Professional

 Prepare to take the Certified Administrative Professional (CAP) Master the CAP body of knowledge Understand administrative fundamentals including financial responsibilities and project management

 Microsoft Office Master 2019